mdugot/42sh/README.md

 UP-DOWN : can browse through the history.
 TAB : autocompletion.
 Ctrl-b : go one world back.
-Ctrl-n : go to the next worl.
+Ctrl-n : go to the next world.
 Ctrl-l : go down to the next line.
 Ctrl-k : go up to the previous line.